-Compensation Recovery ("Clawback") Policy
+Compensation Recoupment ("Clawback") Policy

-As a public company, if we are required to restate our financial results due to our material noncompliance with any financial reporting requirements under the federal securities laws as a result of misconduct, our Chief Executive Officer and chief financial officer may be legally required to reimburse us for any bonus or other incentive-based or equity-based compensation they receive in accordance with the provisions of Section 304 of the Sarbanes-Oxley Act of 2002.
-In addition, we intend to adopt a general compensation recovery, commonly referred to as a "clawback," policy covering our short-term and long-term incentive award plans and arrangements once Nasdaq has adopted an SEC-approved listing standard that complies with Rule 10D-1 under the Exchange Act.
+As a public company, if we are required to restate our financial results due to our material noncompliance with any financial reporting requirements under the federal securities laws as a result of misconduct, our Chief Executive Officer and Chief Financial Officer may be legally required to reimburse us for any bonus or other incentive-based or equity-based compensation they receive in accordance with the provisions of Section 304 of the Sarbanes-Oxley Act of 2002, as amended.
+Additionally, in October 2023, we adopted an Incentive Compensation Recoupment Policy (the "Recoupment Policy") that complies with the new listing standards adopted by Nasdaq that implement the new SEC rules under the Dodd-Frank Wall Street Reform and Consumer Protection Act relating to recoupment of incentive-based compensation.
+The Recoupment Policy requires us to recover from covered executive officers the amount of erroneously awarded incentive-based compensation resulting from an accounting restatement due to our material noncompliance with any financial reporting requirement under the securities laws, subject to limited exceptions.